TruptiRadadiya/nosql-challenge/README.md

 1. Data Import:

    - The data was imported into a MongoDB database named uk_food and the collection was named establishments.
    - The command used for import was:
+     ```
-  `mongoimport --type json -d uk_food -c establishments --drop --jsonArray D:\Data_Boot_Camp\Module_12_challenge\nosql-challenge\Resources\establishments.json`
+     mongoimport --type json -d uk_food -c establishments --drop --jsonArray D:\Data_Boot_Camp\Module_12_challenge\nosql-challenge\Resources\establishments.json
+     ```

 2. Notebook Initialization:

    - Libraries such as PyMongo and Pretty Print (pprint) were imported to interact with MongoDB and format outputs.
    - An instance of the MongoClient was created, and a connection to the uk_food database was established.

 3. Data Verification:

-- I confirmed the creation of the uk_food database and the presence of the establishments collection.
+   - I confirmed the creation of the 'uk_food' database and the presence of the 'establishments' collection.
    - I successfully displayed a sample document from the collection to ensure the data was loaded correctly.

 ### Part 2: Update the Database